StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Additional Experiment

-\textbf{Model Parallelism} As is well known, \textbf{tensor parallelism} shards activations by attention heads during attention computation, making it easily combinable with WallFacer with minimal effort.
-However, when combined with tensor parallelism, the need for attention heads can limit the scalability of head-based sequence parallel methods like Ulysses. \textbf{Pipeline parallelism}, on the other hand, divides the model across layers without altering the computation patterns within Transformer blocks, making WallFacer orthogonal to it.
+\textbf{Model Parallelism} As is well known, \textbf{tensor parallelism} shards activations by attention heads during attention computation, making it easily combinable with StarTrail with minimal effort.
+However, when combined with tensor parallelism, the need for attention heads can limit the scalability of head-based sequence parallel methods like DeepSpeed-Ulysses. \textbf{Pipeline parallelism}, on the other hand, divides the model across layers without altering the computation patterns within Transformer blocks, making StarTrail orthogonal to it.

-\textbf{Other Sequence Parallelism} WallFacer is orthogonal with other attention-head-sharding-based sequence parallelism approaches, such as DeepSpeed Ulysses \cite{jacobs2023Ulysses}.
-While Ulysses distributes attention heads across different devices, WallFacer can independently partition activations along the sequence length dimension.
-In future work, we can explore combining WallFacer with DeepSpeed Ulysses to expand the communication scheduling space, harnessing the scalability of WallFacer alongside the efficiency of Ulysses.
+\textbf{Other Sequence Parallelism} StarTrail is orthogonal with other attention-head-sharding-based sequence parallelism approaches, such as DeepSpeed-Ulysses \cite{jacobs2023Ulysses}.
+While DeepSpeed-Ulysses distributes attention heads across different devices, StarTrail can independently partition activations along the sequence length dimension.
+In future work, we can explore combining StarTrail with DeepSpeed-Ulysses to expand the communication scheduling space, harnessing the scalability of StarTrail alongside the efficiency of DeepSpeed-Ulysses.

-In summary, WallFacer can be seamlessly integrated with other parallel training techniques, enabling the creation of a hybrid distributed training system.
+In summary, StarTrail can be seamlessly integrated with other parallel training techniques, enabling the creation of a hybrid distributed training system.